SathyaBhat/sathyasays.com/content/posts/2016-05-03-implementing-and-triggering-google-now-cards-gmail-actions-from-email.md

 Tips for getting whitelisted:

   * Make sure you meet all <a href="https://developers.google.com/gmail/markup/registering-with-google#registration_guidelines" target="_blank">guidelines listed</a>, especially that your email address is authenticated with SPF check/DKIM signatures.
 See <a href="https://support.google.com/mail/answer/180707?hl=en" target="_blank">this guide</a> for more info.
 Don't even bother if SPF/DKIM is not set.
-  * Google mentions &#8220;Consistent history of sending a high volume of mail from your domain (order of hundred emails a day minimum to Gmail) for a few weeks at least&#8221; &#8211; though we send thousands of mails, especially when a new event is announced, I don't think this is that high of a requirement.
+  * Google mentions "Consistent history of sending a high volume of mail from your domain (order of hundred emails a day minimum to Gmail) for a few weeks at least" &#8211; though we send thousands of mails, especially when a new event is announced, I don't think this is that high of a requirement.
   * All that matters that your sending quality should be high, zero(or minimal) complaints and <a href="https://support.google.com/mail/bin/answer.py?hl=en&answer=81126" target="_blank">Bulk Sender Guidelines adhered to</a>.

 ### Markup from Barcamp Bangalore